javedali99/python-resources-for-earth-sciences/README.md

 - [ERA5-tools](https://github.com/loicduffar/ERA5-tools): Python scripts to download and view ERA5 climatologic data, as well as to extract time series (hourly to monthly data on many atmospheric and land-surface parameters)

+- [CAMELS-AUS](https://github.com/csiro-hydroinformatics/camels-aus-py): Python package to easily load and use the CAMELS-AUS dataset

+- [BoM Water](https://github.com/csiro-hydroinformatics/pybomwater): This package has been developed to access to the BoM Water Data Sensor Observation Service (SOS).
+With a goal to easily and efficiently integrate data into scientific workflows.

+- [Eco-Data Manage Toolkit](https://github.com/cayolopesbc/eco-data-toolkit): It is a Python toolkit to facilitate data management for hydrology/limnology applications.

 ### Hydrological Modelling